What is Swappiness?

 Why change it?

 The default value is a one-fit-all solution that can't possibly be equally efficient in all of the individual use cases, hardware specifications and user needs.
 Moreover, the swappiness of a system is a primary factor that determines the overall functionality and speed performance of an OS.
-That said, it is very important to understand how swappiness works and how the various configurations of this element could improve the operation of your system and thus your everyday usage experience.
+That said, it is very important to understand how swappiness works and how the various configurations of this element could improve the operation of your system and thus your everyday user experience.

 As RAM memory is so much larger and cheaper than it used to be in the past, there are many users nowadays that have enough memory to almost never need to use the swap file.
 The obvious benefit that derives from this is that no system resources are ever occupied by the swapping process and that cached files are not moved back and forth from the RAM to the swap and vise Versa for no reason.